 This small lake in Oregon State University’s McDonald Research Forest has been modestly stocked with rainbow trout.

-Records show about 500 rainbow trout planted in about late May in recent years.
+Records show about 500 rainbow trout planted in about late May in some recent years, but check ODFW’s stocking schedule.
+It won’t necessary happen every year.

 The lake requires a modest hike on the Forest Discovery Trail, with parking available at the trailhead.